Skip to main content

 Presenter: Dorcas Mutheu (she/her/hers) – Luminate

-Presenter: Alex Ash, n/a – M&C Saatchi World Services
+Presenter: Alex Ash, MPP (he/him/his) – M&C Saatchi World Services

 Location: White River Ballroom I